Multistability of graphene nanobubbles

-We will consider that a sheet atom participates in forming the upper surface of the nanobubble if its vertical displacement $\Delta z_n = z_n^0 - h_0 > h_1$, where the displacement threshold is $h_1 = 1.5$~\AA.
+We consider a sheet atom to participate in forming the upper surface of the nanobubble if its vertical displacement $\Delta z_n = z_n^0 - h_0 > h_1$, where the displacement threshold $h_1$ is 0.97, 1.17, 1.5, 1.6, and 1.8~\AA~ for He, Ne, Ar, Kr, and Xe atoms, respectively.
 The center of the nanobubble then has coordinates

 where the number of graphene sheet atoms forming the upper surface of the bubble is

 It is convenient to define the base radius of the bubble as